Write better, easier & faster with this 5-step system

 Welcome to the wonderful world of the creative process, where working sometimes doesn’t look like working, and where sticking with it is often the worst thing you can do to move ahead.

-This is the “feed your brain” step of the process.
-Here’s where you conduct background research and interview sources — or hit the mall, museum and movies — for the raw material that will become your idea or story.
+This is the “feed your brain,” or preparation stage, of the process.
+Here’s where you conduct market research and interview sources — or hit the mall, museum and movies — for the raw material that will become your idea or story.

 Beware the “but-that’s-not-like-our-project/company/style/industry/specialty” reflex.
 If you’re only willing to steal ideas from communications that are just like yours — say, the websites of Iowa insurance companies that specialize in agricultural coverage — your ideas will be as limited as your foraging.